Kitling Peak

-Kitling Peak is an 8003 ft mountain summit in the Cascade Range in the U.S. state of Washington.
+Kitling Peak is an 8003 ft mountain summit in the North Cascades in the U.S. state of Washington.
 It is located one mile northwest of Easy Pass on the borders of the Stephen Mather Wilderness and North Cascades National Park.
-The mountain's name "Kitling" derives from Chinook Jargon "ketling" which means kettle.
-The mountain takes its name from Kitling Lake which is one mile north of the peak.
-The name was officially adopted in 1969 by the U.S. Board on Geographic Names.
 Kitling Peak is situated at the east end of Ragged Ridge.
 Other peaks on Ragged Ridge include Mesahchie Peak, Kimtah Peak, Katsuk Peak, and Graybeard Peak.
 The nearest higher peak is Mesahchie Peak, 0.95 mi to the south.
 The Mesahchie Glacier on Kitling's northwest slope forms the headwaters of Panther Creek.
 Precipitation runoff on the east side of the mountain drains into Ross Lake via Granite Creek, whereas the west side of the peak drains into Diablo Lake via Panther Creek and Fisher Creek.
+Topographic relief is significant as the summit rises 3000 ft above Fisher Creek in one mile (1.6 km) and the northeast slope rises 3400 ft above Kitling Creek in 0.75 mile (1.2 km).
+The mountain's name "Kitling" derives from Chinook Jargon "ketling" which means kettle.
+The mountain takes its name from Kitling Lake which is one mile north of the peak.
+The toponym was officially adopted in 1969 by the U.S. Board on Geographic Names.

 Climate

 Kitling Peak is located in the marine west coast climate zone of western North America.
-Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
-As fronts approach the North Cascades, they are forced upward by the peaks of the Cascade Range (Orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
+Most weather fronts originating in the Pacific Ocean travel northeast toward the Cascade Mountains.
+As fronts approach the North Cascades, they are forced upward by the peaks of the Cascade Range (orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
 As a result, the west side of the North Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
-During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
 Because of maritime influence, snow tends to be wet and heavy, resulting in high avalanche danger.
+During winter months, weather is usually cloudy, but due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.